acailic/software-interview-prep/topics/design-patterns.md

         Answer
     </summary>

-Separate construction of a complex object from its representation, so you can modify it and create different representations depending on your builder.
+Creational design pattern - Separate construction of a complex object from its representation, so you can modify it and create different representations depending on your builder.

 </details>